Managing Configuration of a Distributed System with Apache ZooKeeper

 • a server application in a cluster (several instances of the same application are deployed to a clustered environment for load-balancing and/or high-availability support);

-• a set of services with various functionality, which are communicating with each other via common protocol and forms custom software platform.
+• a set of services with various functionality, which communicate with each other via a common protocol and form a custom software platform.

 Generally, configuration items could be arranged by scope in the following groups: